La vérité sur la lumière artificielle

 As you can see, neither comes close to the brilliant spectrum produced by the sun.
-While lighting has evolved since the above studies were conducted, current bulbs are still nowhere comparable to natural sunlight; at best, they’re stretching the truth.
 Yet, the myth of full spectrum lighting is still passed around as if it’s backed by science.

-Light manufacturers claim that birds need a light that simulates the sun at 5,600K to be healthy.
-However, that strength only represents the sun at noon on a sunny day.
-In actuality, the strength of the sun and UV radiation fluctuates throughout the day, ranging from 1,000K to 30,000K.
-A light bulb, on the other hand, sits above your bird at a constant temperature for as long as it’s on.
+Many pseudo experts claim that birds need a light color of 5600K to be healthy.
+However, that color only represents the sun at noon on a sunny day.
+In actuality, the color of the sun and the amount of UV radiation fluctuates throughout the day, ranging from 1,000K to 30,000K.
+A light bulb, on the other hand, sits above your bird at a constant color for as long as it’s on.
 The notion that an artificial light can truly replicate the sun is unreasonable and unscientific.

-Full spectrum light bulbs that do contain UV are often repackaged bulbs for reptiles.
-Birds are not reptiles and don’t gain the same benefits from intense lighting.
+Light bulbs marketed as full spectrum that do contain UV are often repackaged reptile bulbs.
+Birds are not reptiles and don’t gain the same benefits from lighting of this design.
 Imagine if your bird sat on a flat rock in the middle of the desert all day long.
 It’s safe to say, it would most likely not fair too well.
 Never buy a bulb with UVB for your bird, as they can cause cataracts and blindness.
+Read more

 Additionally, the amount of UV that actually reaches the Earth’s surface changes based on many factors, such as time of day, cloud cover, time of the year, and location (the closer you are to the equator, the more UV there is).
 Each bird species has a different natural environment and, therefore, diverse needs.
 For example, some of the smaller Amazon parrots that live under the canopy don’t receive any UVB at all while grassland finches are in the sun all day.